Pricing: $110 + shipping

 - Two spindle brackets, meant to secure the connection between the hard and soft lines

-- Two brake line clips, to secure whatever soft line you purchase at the spindle bracket.
+- Two brake line clips, to secure the soft line at the spindle bracket.